vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 ## Tips on TTL

-- If a field contains a TTL value, you can't make any change on the field.
+- If a field contains a `ttl_col` field, you can't make any change on the field.

 ``` ngql
 nebula> CREATE TAG t1(a int, b int, c string) ttl_duration = 100, ttl_col = "a";